espressif/esp-idf/docs/en/get-started-cmake/linux-setup.rst

 Permission issues /dev/ttyUSB0
 ------------------------------

-With some Linux distributions you may get the ``Failed to open port /dev/ttyUSB0`` error message when flashing the ESP32. :ref:`This can be solved by adding the current user to the dialout group<linux-dialout-group>`.
+With some Linux distributions you may get the ``Failed to open port /dev/ttyUSB0`` error message when flashing the ESP32. :ref:`This can be solved by adding the current user to the dialout group<linux-dialout-group-cmake>`.

 Arch Linux Users
 ----------------

 To run the precompiled gdb (xtensa-esp32-elf-gdb) in Arch Linux requires ncurses 5, but Arch uses ncurses 6.

 Backwards compatibility libraries are available in AUR_ for native and lib32 configurations: